 Senator Ted Kennedy was also a useful example.
 By mistake he was sent an invitation to join the “Moral Majority,” Reverend Jerry Falwell’s crusade to purge secular liberalism and governmental activism from the American political landscape.
 At what was then Falwell’s somewhat constricted version of higher education known as Liberty Baptist College–they still had curfews, as well as prohibitions against women going on dates–Kennedy was Exhibit “A” for why the nation had strayed from its ostensible Christian roots.

 In my study, only New York Mayor Ed Koch responded as a rhetorical athlete, matching his audiences shout for shout.
 He returned a disgruntled resident’s sneer at twice its original speed and with far more topspin.
-A public meeting held in one of the city’s districts usually featured sustained volleys that wore down even hardened veterans of municipal feuds.
+At a particular public meeting held in one of the city’s districts sustained volleys between vocal citizens and the Mayor wore down even hardened veterans of municipal feuds.

-Persuaders in front of hostile audiences are interesting not because they may produce charges and countercharges, but mostly because of the reverse: there is usually surprising elasticity in all who are involved.
+Persuaders in front of hostile audiences are interesting not because they may produce charges and countercharges, but mostly because of the reverse: there is usually surprising and sudden elasticity of viewpoint in many who are involved.
 People accustomed to the public arena have mostly learned to not take audience opposition personally.
-In return, members opposed to a persuader’s views can show unexpected forbearance.
+In return, members opposed to a persuader can show unexpected forbearance.

 And so a whole series of questions seem interesting.
 In terms of communication skills, how resourceful can a respondent be to complaints that they are “out of touch,” or are “dishonoring” the public office they hold?
 How focused can they remain in the face of criticism and overt disbelief?
-And what ideas or values can they dramatize which—to quote a common phrase—affirms the idea that ‘our areas of agreement are much more extensive than our differences?’
+And what ideas or values can a persuader dramatize which—to quote a common phrase—affirms the idea that ‘our areas of agreement are much greater than our differences?’

-Versions of this line have been delivered many times by Barack Obama, including comments after his re-election in 2012.
-In rhetorical terms, it’s a common trope (a recurring pattern in discourse) seen in remarks to people with opposing views.
-It explicitly celebrates a common culture and shared history of beliefs.
-And so it and similar statements reenact what is perhaps the most universal of all communication impulses: the reaffirmation of the other’s legitimacy in the culture.
+Versions of this line have been delivered many times by Barack Obama and less frequently by Donald Trump.
+In rhetorical terms, it has been a common trope (a recurring pattern in discourse) for public figures to explicitly celebrate a common culture and shared history of beliefs.
+And so it reenacts what is perhaps the most universal of all communication impulses: the reaffirmation of the other’s legitimacy in the culture.
 Our opponents may annoy us.
 They might seek ways to limit our reach or effectiveness.
 But the basic courtesies we expect even from those with seemingly alien views are an anchor against currents that can sweep away a tenuous civility.